-Many donations to the VHEC Collections are considered charitable and may be eligible for tax receipts subject to Canada Revenue Agency guidelines based on the fair market value of the items.
+Donations to the VHEC can be considered charitable and may be eligible for tax receipts subject to Canada Revenue Agency guidelines based on a fair market valuation of the items donated prepared by an external appraiser.

-The VHEC Collections staff are unable to appraise donations to the Archives and Museum.
-VHEC Collections staff are also unable to appraise donations to the Library valued at or above \$1000.
-Donors are welcome to contact a third-party appraiser for the fair market value of material for tax receipt purposes.
-The VHEC can make your materials available to that person for review.
+VHEC staff are not able to appraise donations of archival and museum artefacts.
+Staff are unable to appraise library donations valued at or above \$1,000.
+Donors interested in a tax receipt are encouraged to contact a third-party appraiser for the fair market value of material for tax receipt purposes.